apache/james-project/src/adr/0052-pulsar-mailqueue.md

  - out topic :  contains the mails that are ready to be dequeued.
  - scheduled topic: emails that are delayed are first enqueued there.
  - filter topic: Deletions (name, sender, recipients) prior a given sequence are synchronized between nodes using this topic.

+ The consumers on out topic and scheduled topic use the same subscription name and shared consumers.
+On filter topic, each consumer uses a unique subscription name and will therefore receive a copy of every messages in the topic. this ensures a full distribution of the filter state to all nodes in the cluster.

 Upon enqueue, the blobs are first saved, then the Pulsar message payload is generated and published to the relevant topic (out or scheduled).